liferay/liferay-docs/en/user/articles-dxp/120-search/12-synonyms.markdown

 ## Creating and Managing Synonym Sets

-Create a synonym set by adding as many synonymous keywords to a set as you'd like.
-Once the synonym set is saved, any searches in the same company scope (that's any site from the Virtual Instance where the synonyms were configured) will take effect.
+Create a synonym set by adding as many synonymous keywords to a set as you want.
+Once the synonym set is saved, any searches in the same company scope (that's any site from the Virtual Instance where the synonyms were configured) take effect.

 ![Figure 1: Add as many synonymous keywords to a set as you'd like.](../../images/search-synonym-set.png)